dhis2/design-system/organisms/data-table.md

 Allowing users to edit column visibility and ordering can be useful for creating flexible data tables that need to show different data to different types of users.
 A single data table can fulfill many different needs and purposes.

-However, do not include editable column by default.
+However, do not include editable columns by default.
 There must be an identified use case.
 Editing columns is advanced functionality and can be intimidating for some users, so it should be used with care.

 ---